-We can be a light right where we are.
+Second, we can be a light right where we are.

 I cannot change people.
 I cannot control what others say or do, but I can control what I say and do.

 Matthew 5:14 – 16 says:

 “You are the light of the world—like a city on a hilltop that cannot be hidden.
 No one lights a lamp and then puts it under a basket.
 Instead, a lamp is placed on a stand, where it gives light to everyone in the house.
-16 In the same way, let your good deeds shine out for all to see, so that everyone will praise your heavenly Father.”
+16 In the same way, let your good deeds shine out for all to see so that everyone will praise your heavenly Father.”

-I can choose to be proactive rather than reactive.
+- be proactive rather than reactive.

-I can choose to love others no matter the differences.
+- love others no matter the differences.

-I can choose to train my little ones to love others.
+- train my little ones to love others.